htkelly/plantwatch/docs/README.md

 ## Where can I read more?

 You can view the project proposal [here](https://github.com/htkelly/plantwatch/blob/main/docs/HarryKelly_20095354_ProjectProposal_Final.pdf) and the final report [here](https://github.com/htkelly/plantwatch/blob/main/docs/HarryKelly_20095354_ProjectFinalReport_Submission.pdf).
+The project presentation slide deck can be downloaded [here](https://github.com/htkelly/plantwatch/raw/main/docs/HarryKelly_20095354_ProjectPresentation.pptx).

 ## Got a demo?
 Sure!
 Click the thumbnail below to watch the demo on YouTube.